vinithjsamuel/showtime-canada/Bugs.md

 - Events listing page issue: switching Categories from movies (along with genres) to other Categories empty results.
-Genres filter must be used only for movies category.
+Genres filter must be used only for movies category. #FIXED
-- 404 Page not found, hard reload on pages other than home.
+- 404 Page not found, hard reload on pages other than home. #FIXED